TipsyExp/nlh-trainer/docs/COACHING.md

 •	Module: backend/coach/decision_context.py
 •	Primary entrypoints:
-o	build_decision_context(hand_id, idx) – construct a context for a given decision. o	Internal helpers that derive context from the current engine state as exposed by backend.api.hand.get_state and the engine adapter (PokerKitAdapter).
+o	build_decision_context(hand_id, idx) – construct a context for a given decision. o	Internal helpers that derive context from the current engine state as exposed by backend.api.hand and the engine adapter.
 3.1 Shape (conceptual)
 The helper produces a normalized context object (a DecisionContext dataclass) with at least:
 •	Hand identity: